-SA Objective Prefe rred Op tion Altern ative C ption Commentary Times of Imp Loca ation o of Times of Imp Loca Impa ation ( act of Short Term Long Term Urban Rural Transboundary Impact Short Term Long Term Urban Rural Transboundary Impact SO4) Enhance access for all to essential facilities + + + 0 0 - - - - 0 Preferred Approach The policy will help to retain land which is currently in employment use, these areas are generally accessible by public transport or within walking distance of settlements.
+SA Objective Prefe rred Op tion Altern ative C ption 1 Commentary Times of Imp Loca ation o of Times of Imp Loca ation (act of Short Term Long Term Urban Rural Transboundary Impact Short Term Long Term Urban Rural Transboundary Impact SO4) Enhance access for all to essential facilities + + + 0 0 - - - - 0 Preferred Approach The policy will help to retain land which is currently in employment use, these areas are generally accessible by public transport or within walking distance of settlements.
 The policy may help to reduce unequal access to telecommunications as it gives infrastructure providers more certainty over future demand.
 Alternative Option The NPPF supports economic growth.
 However, the NPPF makes little reference to the protection of existing sites and the potential loss of employment land.
 Accessibility is considered elsewhere.
 If employment land was lost to other uses, this could result in employment land being directed to less accessible locations.
-SO5) Promote physical, mental and social health and wellbeing + + + + 0 - - - - 0 Preferred Approach The retention of employment land should help to contribute towards retaining jobs and potential growth.
+SO5) Promote physical, mental and social health and wellbeing + + + + 0 - - - 0 Preferred Approach The retention of employment land should help to contribute towards retaining jobs and potential growth.
 This presents positive effects on wellbeing of people.
 The policy may present positive effects on social isolation if it helps to retain currently high employment rates.
 Alternative Approach Whilst the NPPF would not specifically protect employment sites, it does present a positive framework for contributing towards economic growth which is good for the health and wellbeing of people and communities.
 However, if land was lost to other uses and alternative provision was not available this could result in negative consequences through a decline in jobs and prosperity within Craven.

-SA Objective Prefer red Opt ion Alterna ative C ption ) Commentary Times of Imp Loca Impa Times of Imp Loca ation ( act of Short Term Long Term Urban Rural Transboundary Impact Short Term Long Term Urban Rural Transboundary Impact S06) Enable all residents to live in suitable and affordable housing 0 0 0 0 0 0 0 0 0 0 There is no clear and direct link between the policy and the SA Objective.
-SO7) Enable everyone to access a good standard of education and the ability to undertake relevant training and augment skill levels + + + + 0 - - - - 0 Preferred Approach Retaining land in employment use should help to retain businesses within Craven which may help to benefit people through skills and training.
+SA Object ctive Prefer red Opt tion Altern ative C ption 1 Commentary Times of Imp ation (act of Short Term Long Term Urban Rural Transboundary Impact Short Term Long Term Urban Rural Transboundary Impact S06) Enail residents in suitable affordable housing to live e and 0 0 0 0 0 0 0 0 0 0 There is no clear and direct link between the policy and the SA Objective.
+SO7) Ena everyone access a standard of education the ability undertake relevant tr and augm skill levels e to good of n and / to e training nent + + + + 0 - - - - 0 Preferred Approach Retaining land in employment use should help to retain businesses within Craven which may help to benefit people through skills and training.
 Alternative Approach Whilst the NPPF supports education and employment growth, not having a policy would provide little protection for existing employment land, this could result in a loss of businesses and therefore training and skills opportunities within Craven.